 Counselling works best if you and your partner attend sessions of your own free will.
 However, if you and your partner go to the Family Court, you may be ordered to attend Counselling before a decision is made by the Court.

-If Counselling does not prevent your relationship breaking down it can still help with resolving emotional issues that result from the separation.
+If Counselling does not prevent your relationship from breaking down it can still help with resolving emotional issues that result from the Divorce.
 It is a good idea to shop around to find a counsellor with whom you feel comfortable and confident.